Travis Waddell: Newcastle

 In 2013, Waddell returned to the Souths Logan Magpies in the Queensland Cup.
 However, in January, Newcastle coach, Wayne Bennett asked Waddell to come and train with the NRL team a week each month while still playing for Souths Logan, with Newcastle CEO Matthew Gidley revealing that Waddell would train with the team in case he was needed during the season for the Novocastrians.

 On 4 March 2013, Waddell signed a two-year contract with the Newcastle Knights, three days before the start of the 2013 NRL season.

 In June 2013, the Newcastle side released Waddell back to the Souths Logan Magpies in the Queensland Cup for the remainder of the 2013 season but he returned to the club in 2014 on a full-time deal.

 Brisbane

 In September 2014, Newcastle Knights coach Wayne Bennett revealed that Waddell would be following him to the Brisbane Broncos in 2015 on a two-year contract.

 In 2021, Waddell signed with the Goondiwindi Boars as captain coach in the Toowoomba Rugby League competition.
 He led Goondiwindi to a Grand Final win that year.
-He is captain coach of Goondiwindi again in 2022.
+He was captain coach of Goondiwindi again in 2022.

+Statistics

 Personal life

 Waddell's mother is from Badu Island in the Torres Strait, his father is, Aboriginal and from Darwin, Northern Territory.
 He is also of Vanuatuan descent.

 Waddell is related to Newcastle Knights player Dane Gagai, Gold Coast Titans player Josh Hoffman and AFL players Daniel, Steven, Shannon and Marlon Motlop.